 A trip to Greece is truly a unique experience and those who come once tend to return over and over again.
 With ancient, seminal mythology, renowned archaeological sites, genuine hospitality, diverse natural scenery, spectacular beaches and resorts, charming islands, delectable cuisine, and excellent weather, Greece is the ultimate retreat to seek out, whether you're looking for relaxation or adventure.

 Close to our hearts

 Our Greek team consists of experienced, local professionals who have traveled extensively across Greece and have a genuine love for the country, its traditions, history, and people.
 We believe in encouraging sustainable travel and promoting more authentic itineraries.
 And although Mykonos and Santorini are very much worth seeing, we'd love to show you Greece's other sides.

 We are dedicated to offering a lesser-known experience to our guests, this is why we’ve also highlighted some carefully curated off-the-beaten-path tours.
 A perfect Greece trip can be a beautiful combination of both worlds, the world-famous and the undiscovered.
 Greece is a year-round destination.
-Whether you're there to relax, swim, ski, eat, explore the history, or celebrate your love, Greece has endless offerings.
+Whether you're there to relax, swim, ski, eat, explore the history and cultural heritage, or celebrate your love, Greece has endless offerings.

 Journey through the centuries